aheze/aheze/README.md

 ### 🌱 I’m currently learning...
 - Web Dev — Starting with HTML, CSS, JS
-- Swift — even when you think you've mastered it, there's still more to learn!
+- Swift — there's still a lot more to learn!

 I also have a blog on [Medium](https://medium.com/@ahzzheng)!